apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 #### S3 Select

 S3 Select does not provide a capability for server-side ETag or object version ID qualification.
-Whether fs.s3a.change.detection.mode is client or server, S3Guard will cause a client-side check of the file version before opening the file with S3 Select.
+Whether `fs.s3a.change.detection.mode` is "client" or "server", S3Guard will cause a client-side check of the file version before opening the file with S3 Select.
 If the current version does not match the version tracked in S3Guard, `RemoteFileChangedException` is thrown.

 It is still possible that the S3 Select read will access a different version of the file, if the visible file version changes between the version check and the opening of the file.
 This can happen due to eventual consistency or an overwrite of the file between the version check and the open of the file.

 #### Rename

 Rename is implemented via copy in S3.
-With fs.s3a.change.detection.mode=client, a fully reliable mechansim for ensuring the copied content is the expected content is not possible.
+With `fs.s3a.change.detection.mode` set to "client", a fully reliable mechansim for ensuring the copied content is the expected content is not possible.
 This is the case since there isn't necessarily a way to know the expected ETag or version ID to appear on the object resulting from the copy.

-Furthermore, if fs.s3a.change.detection.mode=server and a third-party S3 implemntation is used that doesn't honor the provided ETag or version ID, S3AFileSystem and S3Guard cannot detect it.
+Furthermore, if `fs.s3a.change.detection.mode` is "server" and a third-party S3 implementation is used that doesn't honor the provided ETag or version ID, S3AFileSystem and S3Guard cannot detect it.

-In either fs.s3.change.detection.mode=server or client, a client-side check will be performed before the copy to ensure the current version of the file matches S3Guard metadata.
+When `fs.s3.change.detection.mode` is "client", a client-side check will be performed before the copy to ensure the current version of the file matches S3Guard metadata.
 If not, `RemoteFileChangedException` is thrown.
 Similar to as discussed with regard to S3 Select, this is not sufficient to guarantee that same version is the version copied.

-When fs.s3.change.detection.mode=server, the expected version is also specified in the underlying S3 CopyObjectRequest.
+When `fs.s3.change.detection.mode` server, the expected version is also specified in the underlying S3 `CopyObjectRequest`.
 As long as the server honors it, the copied object will be correct.

-All this said, with the defaults of fs.s3.change.detection.mode=server and fs.s3.change.detection.source=etag against Amazon's S3, copy should in fact either copy the expected file version or, in the case of an eventual consistency anomaly, generate `RemoteFileChangedException`.
-The same should be true with fs.s3.change.detection.source=versionid.
+All this said, with the defaults of `fs.s3.change.detection.mode` of "server" and `fs.s3.change.detection.source` of "etag", when working with Amazon's S3, copy should in fact either copy the expected file version or, in the case of an eventual consistency anomaly, generate `RemoteFileChangedException`.
+The same should be true when `fs.s3.change.detection.source` = "versionid".

 #### Out of Sync Metadata